0xPhobos/DarkWebCrawler/README.md

 - The Deep Web is a part of the web non indexed, It means that you cannot find these websites using a search engine but you'll need to access them by knowing the associated URL / IP address.

--The Dark Web is a part of the web that you't cannot access using a regular browser.
+- The Dark Web is a part of the web that you't cannot access using a regular browser.
 You'll need to use a particular application or a special proxy.
 The most famous dark web is the hidden services built on the tor network.
 They can be accessed using special URL who ends with .onion

 ### Iceberg